 Small RNAs, including microRNAs (miRNAs) and tRNA-derived small RNAs (tsRNAs), harbor a diversity of RNA modifications.
 RNA modifications such as 5-methylcytidine (m5C), 7-methylguanosine (m7G), 8-oxoguanine(O8G), pseudouridine (Ψ) and m6A-methylation (m6A) modulate the activities of small RNAs in diverse biological processes and play pivotal roles in pathological conditions.
 High-resolution and high-throughput methods for detecting and quantifying modified small RNA levels provide opportunities to uncover their diagnostic potential as sensitive disease biomarkers.

 pri-miRNAs harboring inosines generated by RNA editing enzyme ADAR1 are resistant to cleavage by miRNA processor Drosha, thus reducing the mature miRNA production .
 On the other hand, pri-miRNAs harboring m6A enhance Drosha activity, thus increasing the mature miRNA production .
 Also, m7G modification promotes pre-miRNA maturation .

 Modifications in small RNAs influence miRNA targeting.

 Modifications in the seed regions of miRNAs (e.g. O8G on miR-184 and miR-1) are known to alter the miRNA-mRNA base pairing, targeting specificity, and profound biological consequences [4-6].
-The modifications are installed in response to pathophysiological conditions and can, therefore, serve as an epitranscriptional mechanism to coordinate the gene expression [5, 6].
+Therefore, modifications installed in response to pathophysiological conditions can coordinate the gene expression by influencing miRNA targeting [5, 6].